 Tolstoy borrows the verses verbatim from his source.
 At the same time, he exercises sheer writerly freedom about Bagration’s facial expression and inner feelings.
 Another alteration of the source is letting the poet in on the scene, so that his recital can be comically thwarted:

 But before he had finished reading, a stentorian major-domo announced that dinner was ready. […] Count Rostov, glancing angrily at the author who went on reading his verses, bowed to Bagration.
-Everyone rose, feeling that dinner was more important than verses […]
+Everyone rose, feeling that dinner was more important than verses […] (W&P II.1.3)

 In the narrative of 1812 Tolstoy channels his distrust of the Greco-Roman timbre through the persona of Nikolai Rostov.
-As a battle-seasoned cavalry captain, Nikolai finds himself unable to accept the vicariously reported tale of General Raevskii’s gallantry:
+As an already battle-seasoned cavalry captain, Nikolai finds himself unable to accept the vicariously reported tale of General Raevskii’s gallantry:

 And the officer gave them details of the Saltanov battle, which he had heard at the staff. […] Zdrzhinsky, the officer with the long moustache, spoke grandiloquently of the Saltanov dam being ‘a Russian Thermopylae’ (Fermopilami russkikh), and of how a deed worthy of antiquity (postupok, dostoinyi drevnosti) had been performed by General Raevskii.
 He recounted how Raevskii had led his two sons onto the dam under terrific fire, and had charged with them beside him.
 Rostov heard the story and not only said nothing to encourage Zdrzhinsky’s enthusiasm, but on the contrary looked like a man ashamed of what he was hearing, though with no intention of contradicting it.
 Since the campaigns of Austerlitz and of 1807 Rostov knew by experience that men always lie when describing military exploits, as he himself had done when recounting them; besides that, he had experience enough to know that nothing happens in war at all as we can imagine or relate it.
 (W&P III.1.12; cf. PSS XIV.42 and LN 608.)